ikim025/ucr-cs100/textbook/C++/templates/README.md

 They are strings that the compiler replaces with the defined value.

 Well, first of all, macros literally just copy and paste the text into your code.
-One problem that arises when that happens is that if you want to post-increment a variable in the parameters, then the value is incremented however many times the variable is present in the macro.
+One problem that arises when that happens is that if you want to post-increment a variablein the parameters, then the value is incremented however many times the variable is present in the macro.
 With templates, that problem is not apparent.

 For example:
 ```
-#include <iostream>

-using namespace std;

 #define max1(a, b) (((a)>(b)) ? (a):(b))
 int main()
 {